-To propose an article for either magazine, please fill out the Handwoven Submissions Form.
-Include in your proposal why you think other readers would want to know the material you are presenting, what types of illustrations or photographs you intend to provide, and why you think it fits the selected issue's theme.
-Please note that there are approximately 500 to 600 words in a one-page article and 1 or 2 photographs or illustrations; two-page articles are generally about 1,000 to 1,200 words and include 3 or 4 photographs or illustrations.
+To propose an article, please fill out the Handwoven Submissions Form.
+Include in your submission why you think other readers would want to know the material you are presenting, what types of illustrations or photographs you intend to provide, and which issue you think it best fits.
+Please note that there are approximately 500 to 600 words in a one-page article and 1 or 2 photographs or illustrations, two-page articles are generally about 1,000 to 1,200 words and include 3 or 4 photographs or illustrations.
 (Please note the photograph specifics below.)
-(NOTE: For photographs submitted through the online form, please limit file size to 1MB per attachment.)
+(NOTE: Please limit file size to 1MB per attachment.)